KHKANG36/MPC-Project/README.md

 ## About the Project
 1) The vehicle model
-- I used kinetic model
+- I used kinematic model.
+Ignore the tire forces, gravity, mass, and reduces the accuracy of the model.
+But at low and moderate speeds, kinematic model approximate the actual vehicle dynamics
+2) State vector
+- x,y,psi,v,cte, error of psi
 optimizer to find the control inputs and minimize the cost function define the duration of trajectory, (T, N, dt) define the vehicle model and constraints . vehicle model predict next positioin of